 - Glue; something that will dry relatively quickly is best.

-The pdf file is set up for letter-size paper and will give you a globe a little more than six inches in diameter.
+The globe template file is set up for letter-size paper and will give you a globe a little more than six inches in diameter.
 You can make the globe larger or smaller by scaling the pieces on your computer or on a photocopier–just be sure to scale them all by the same amount.
 You can customize the pattern in an image-editing program before printing, or draw on the printed pattern to add labels, color or whatever else you need (the pattern comes uncolored).

 Print the pieces onto cardstock.
 For the reinforcement pieces, you can cut them out then trace them onto a heavier card, or glue them to heavier card and then cut them out, or you can laminate several layers of card together for stiffer pieces.
 If you choose to laminate layers of card, be sure not to use too much glue to stick the layers together, and let them dry thoroughly under pressure so they won’t warp.

-Cut out the four globe pieces.
-You'll see that each piece is shaped like half a flower with six petals.
-Cut between the "petals" up to the last line of latitude (indicated on the pattern), but don't cut them all the way apart.
+Cut out the four globe template pieces.
+You’ll see that each piece is shaped like half a flower with six petals.
+Cut between the “petals” up to the last line of latitude (indicated on the pattern), but don’t cut them all the way apart.
 The tabs on the outer edges can be scored along the line where they join to the globe, and folded.
-Scoring isn't necessary, but it will make the folding easier and neater.
-The tabs between petals don't need to be scored or folded.
+Scoring isn’t necessary, but it will make the folding easier and neater.
+The tabs between petals don’t need to be scored or folded.

 Assembling the Hemispheres